 Quick Start

-This guide walks you through scanning for devices, reading sensor data, and downloading history.
+This guide walks you through scanning for devices, reading sensor data, caching history, and starting the local dashboard.

 Scan for Devices